-Those practices go against our modern cultural values.
-The truth of scripture has not changed but our cultural perceptions and our laws and our values have changed.
+Those practices go against our modern cultural values and modern laws about marriage.
+The truth of scripture has not changed but our cultural perceptions and our laws and values have changed.

 There were no marriage partners available for Adam and Eve’s children except their brothers and sisters.
 Our lives and circumstances are different today yet the Bible is just as true now as it was then.

 The authentic Biblical values of polygamy, marriage with slaves, marriage with virgin prisoners of war and marriage with concubines, are as much a part of values back then as the marriage of Adam and Eve.
 That does not necessarily mean we should be practicing those 5000 - 6000 year old values today.

 Some people describe Abraham as an incestuous polygamist because he married his sister (Genesis 20:2 & 12) and other women (Genesis 16:3 & 25:1-6).